francescb/FTP-easy-file-download/README.md

 What Is This?
 -------------

 Easy file downloader via FTP is a simple script to make, as its name indicates, downloading files from servers via FTP easy and intuitive.
-This script allows you to download multiple files from a specified directory on the server, allowing to filter by file type.
+This script allows you to download multiple files from a specified directory on the server, allowing to filter by file type and only retrieving the files which are not already stored locally.

 How To Use This
 ---------------